modery/PnP-Samples/README.md

 # PnP-Samples
 Sample scripts for the [PnP PowerShell cmdlets](https://github.com/SharePoint/PnP-PowerShell).
-These scripts were developed by myself and used in real-life scenarios, but are often kept simple (e.g., they usually don't use parameters; variables are set directly in the script).
+These scripts were developed by myself and used in real-life scenarios, but are often kept simple (e.g., they usually don't use parameters; variables are set directly in the script) and can be expanded/update if wanted.
 Feel free to submit Issues or Pull Requests to improve them

 ## Lists